thandorsa/X3N-Bot/README.md

 ## Setting-up-audit-logs

-To set the advanced logs registry for the Testify audit-logs ( the event handler registers ) than follow this!
+To set the advanced logs registry for the x3n audit-logs ( the event handler registers ) than follow this!

    1. Navigate to `node_modules` **=>** `discord-logs` **=>** `lib` **=>** `index.js`
    2. Once in the `index.js` file for the discord logs package you'll want to **copy and paste** this code in below.